 This program also provides advanced training in theory and laboratory- based settings to students opting for higher education in the health-related professions (MD/PharmD, MD/Ph.D., and PharmD/Ph.D.) and graduate schools (Ph.D.).
 In addition, this program provides a sufficient foundation in basic pharmacology, molecular biology and biochemistry to allow the students the flexibility to pursue careers in pharmaceutical and biotechnology industries, as well as regulatory affairs.

 CNUCOP offers a pathway to the combined degrees of Doctorate in Pharmacy (PharmD) and Masters of Science in Pharmaceutical Sciences (MSPS).
-In this pathway, students complete the MSPS as they work towards their PharmD (14 credits units from the PharmD program are accepted as part of the MSPS program).
-Two degrees in four years.
-PharmD & MPS will increase your chances of receiving clinical residencies and career opportunities in the field of industrial Pharmacy.
+In this pathway, students complete the MSPS as they work towards their PharmD (14 credit units from the PharmD program are accepted as part of the MSPS program).
+Students will complete two degrees in four years.
+The combination of the PharmD & MPS degrees will increase a student’s chances of receiving clinical residencies and career opportunities in the field of industrial Pharmacy.

 California Northstate University College of Pharmacy and Sacramento State University College of Business Administration offer a unique dual degree program for PharmD students who would also like to obtain an Executive Master of Business Administration (EMBA) while in the pharmacy program.
 Our students have the opportunity to earn a degree from an AACSB accredited university with a dynamic history and flourishing alumni.
 The EMBA Program can be completed in 15 months with very flexible scheduling.
 Students begin the program during the second semester of the P2 year and complete the EMBA program prior to the fourth year of the pharmacy program.
 EMBA classes are typically held on Friday afternoons and Saturdays.
 Students may also have the opportunity to travel abroad for one week as part of the EMBA program.

 The EMBA program provides students with the opportunity to socialize with business community leaders, University faculty, and top administrators at a variety of events throughout the year.
 These events include career workshops/coaching, mixers, picnics, golf tournaments, special speaking events, team building expeditions and private receptions.
 To be eligible for this dual degree program, PharmD students must be in good academic standing (cumulative GPA of 3.0) and must submit a letter of intent, letter of recommendation, and official transcripts to the Office of Student Affairs.
 The process is competitive and shortlisted applicants will be invited to interview.
 More detailed information about the dual degree program will be available to students during the fall semester.
-Please contact Dr. Tiffany-Jade Kreys at email@example.com with any questions.
+Please contact Please contact Dr. Olivia Phung with any questions.

 The PGY-1 Residency Programs at California Northstate University College of Pharmacy (CNUCOP) in association with Adventist Health Lodi Memorial Hospital will welcome one pharmacy practice resident.
 The pharmacy practice residency program is currently seeking accreditation from the American Society of Health-System Pharmacists (ASHP).
 The residency offers a unique opportunity to train in both clinical and academic pharmacy while providing accelerated growth for residents beyond that of entry level competence.